anonympins/data-primals-engine/README.md

 }
 ```
 ### Smart Relations
-- Handles up to 2,000 direct relations
+- Handles up to 2,000 direct relations by default (can be customized)
 - For larger datasets, use intermediate collections
 - Automatic indexing on key fields
 - Custom indexing on fields